 Diet and Nutrition

-Whether commercially prepared or cooked at home (with guidance from a veterinarian), the Presa Canario will perform well with any high-quality dog food.
-As a larger, active breed, they may require more water than the average dog, and may also prefer a higher-protein diet.
+Whether food is commercially prepared or cooked at home (with guidance from a veterinarian), the Presa Canario will perform well with any high-quality diet.
+As a larger, active breed, they may require more water than the average dog, and may also prefer higher-protein food.

 - Highly intelligent